 Do raspberry bushes need to be cut back?

 Raspberry bushes do need to be cut back if you want them to produce as much fruit as possible and for them to have a good chance of remaining disease-free.
-To prune your raspberry bushes correctly, though, it's important to do so at the right time, depending on whether they are summer- or fall-fruiting.
+To prune your bushes correctly, though, it's important to know the right time for when to prune raspberries, depending on whether they are summer- or fall-fruiting.

 How tall should raspberry canes be?